profissaocloud/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. In the Azure portal, search for and select **Azure Active Directory**.

     >**Note**: There is a known issue with the Captcha verification in the lab environment.
 If you receive the error **Creation failed.
-Too many requests, please try later**, do the following:<br>
+Too many requests, please try later**, do the following:
         - Try the creation a few times.<br>
         - Check the **Manage tenant** section to ensure the tenant wasn't created in the background. <br>
         - Open a new **InPrivate** window and using the Azure Portal and try to create the tenant from there.<br>